affise/sdk-ios/README.md

     initProperties: AffiseInitProperties(
         affiseAppId: "Your appId",
         secretKey: "Your secretKey",
-        isProduction: false, //Set Production to false to enable debug methods ),
+        isProduction: false, //To enable debug methods set Production to false ),
     launchOptions: launchOptions
 )